April 9, 2014

 FAST at PHYSOR'08.
 Interlaken, September 2008.
 Left to right: Aurelia Chenu, Kaichao Sun, David Blanchet, Gaetan Girardin, Petr Petkevich, Aaron Epiney, Sandro Pelloni, Konstantin Mikityuk, Jiri Krepel.

-The FAST Reactors Project is an analytical activity performed in the Laboratory for Reactor Physics and Systems Behaviour of Paul Scherrer Institute since 2002 on development, validation and application of a computational tool for fuel cycle and transient analysis of advanced nuclear reactor systems with fast neutron spectrum.
+The FAST reactors project is an analytical activity performed in the Laboratory for Reactor Physics and Systems Behaviour of Paul Scherrer Institute since 2002.
+The main goals of the project are to

 We work on four interrelated research areas (neutronics, thermal hydraulics, fuel behaviour and uncertainty analysis) with the use of one computational tool (FAST code system) for four Generation-IV fast-spectrum reactor systems (sodium-, lead-, gas-, and molten-salt-cooled fast reactors).